Definition of Superlative

 Example #2: Song (By John Donne)

 For weariness of thee,

 Nor in hope the world can shew

-John Donne employed some of the most beautiful usage of superlatives in his famous poems such as one given here: “Sweetest Love”.
+John Donne employed some of the most beautiful usage of superlatives in his famous poems, such as the one given here: “Sweetest Love.”

 It stay,’t is but thy carcase then,